astro2049/StealthAI/README.md

 ## Sight

-Drone sight has a radius and angle, implemented by sphere overlap & ray cast.
+Drone sight has a radius and angle, implemented by ray cast.

 ## States